 We chose to sit in two Adirondack chairs and turned them out to the pond to face the growing vines.
 What do ya know, we actually enjoyed a bit of bird watching there too!
 It was truly a lovely spring afternoon and a most enjoyable place to be together.

-Next time we’ll be sure to pack some picnic food – we saw a few couples who were smart and thought to bring all sorts of snacks in coolers.
-Laurel Gray even has some great recipes online that would be perfect to make at home and bring to the winery to enjoy onsite.
+Next time we'll be sure to pack some picnic food – we saw a few couples who were smart and thought to bring all sorts of snacks in coolers.
+Laurel Gray even has some great recipes online that would be perfect for making at home and bringing to the winery to enjoy onsite.

 However, if you're hungry and didn't bring anything to eat, they have Ashe cheese (one of our favorite North Carolina cheese companies), beer (if you want a non-wine option), crackers, and the like inside for purchase.